cjobermaier/bob-demo/quarkus-ai-integration/Prompt Templates/02-create-ai-service-prompt.md

 **Context:**

-Asks Bob to create an AI Service to send questions provided by the user.
+Asks Bob to create an AI Service to send user-provided questions.

 **Prompt:**